 A few popular ones among them are Andaman wild pig, Andaman horseshoe bat, Andaman hill myna, Himalayan palm civet, Whales, and Saltwater Crocodile.
 Talking about the species of flora - Albizia Procera, Scolopia Pusilla, Horsfieldia Irya, and Lannea Coromandelica are found here, in this national park.

-Get the view of beautiful Hill myna that is absolutely treated from nature.
-Roaming around the park and catching such spectacle views will certainly leave you enthralled.
+Get the view of the beautiful Hill myna that is absolutely treated by nature.
+Roaming around the park and catching such spectacular views will certainly leave you enthralled.

 The Saddle Peak is the highest peak situated in the Andaman and Nicobar Islands at an altitude of 732 meters.
 Experiencing the birds-eye view of the surroundings from the top can be absolutely fascinating.
 You need to do almost 8 kilometers of trekking to reach the top of the peak.
 For trekking, you will have to acquire a permit from the forest department.

-By Air.
 First, you need to reach Port Blair Airport which is dedicated to a popular freedom fighter Vinayak Damodar Savarkar.
 The airport is known as Veer Savarkar International airport.
 There are direct and connecting flights from all the major airports of India and neighboring countries.
-And, after that, you can look for other local transport services such as a bus or boat to reach the national park.
+And, after that, you can look for other local transport services such as a local bus or cab to reach the national park.

-By Rail.
 There is no direct rail route to Andaman and Nicobar Islands.
-The nearest one can go by rail is Chennai, Kolkata, or Visakhapatnam.
-From these 3 cities, one has to catch the regular ship or ferry to Port Blair.
+The nearest one can go by rail is to Chennai, Kolkata, or Visakhapatnam.
+From these 3 cities, you can get on a cruise to Port Blair port.

-By Sea.
-The sea route to Andaman and Nicobar from the mainland India terminates at the Haddo Wharf Port in Port Blair.
-After reaching Port Blair via ships, again, you need to hire speed boats to reach the Saddle Peak National Park.
+The sea route to Andaman and Nicobar Islands from mainland India terminates at the Haddo Wharf Port in Port Blair.
+After reaching Port Blair via ships, you can commute via local transport to reach the Saddle Peak National Park.

-By Road.
-If you are traveling from Kalipur Beach in North Andamans then journey to Saddle National park is just a 10-minutes bus ride away.
-From Port Blair and Diglipur, one has to cover a distance of 300 and 5 km respectively by bus to reach the Saddle Peak National park.
+If you are travelling from Kalipur Beach in North Andamans then the journey to Saddle National park is just a 10-minutes bus ride away.
+From Port Blair and Diglipur, one has to cover a distance of 300 and 5 km respectively by bus to reach the Saddle Peak National Park.